yogurt-foundation/fx-motion/README.md

 # {FX}.css

-> (work in progress) A complete set of CSS animation (FX, aka Special Effect`) utility for web UI.
+> (work in progress) A complete set of CSS animations and filters (FX, aka Special Effect`) utility for web UI.

 `{FX}.css` started out as a small side-project of mine.
-As I was increasingly using CSS animations, I thought it would come in handy to have them organized in a meaningful and accessible way so that they can be easily reused on different projects.
+As I was increasingly using CSS animations and filters, I thought it would come in handy to have them organized in a meaningful and accessible way so that they can be easily reused on different projects.

 I have been using `{FX}.css` for a while now and I hope some of you will find it useful as well.
 It is still very much a work in progress and hopefully it will evolve over the time.

-Below are my special collection of css animation made by me over the years in 6 different main presets.
+Below are my special collection of css animation made by me over the years in 7 different main presets.

 #### {basic}